Johnson Bademosi

-Johnson Bademosi (born July 23, 1990) is a former American football cornerback and special teamer.
+Johnson Bademosi (born July 23, 1990) is an American former professional football player who was a cornerback and special teamer in the National Football League (NFL).
 He was signed by the Cleveland Browns as an undrafted free agent in 2012.
 He was a member of the football, rugby, and track and field teams at Gonzaga College High School and went on to play college football for Stanford University.

 College career

 Bademosi was a three-year starter at cornerback for Stanford.
 He recorded his first career interception against Washington during the 2010 season.
 Bademosi went on to be selected to the 2012 NFLPA Collegiate Bowl.
 He also received an All-Conference honorable mention at Stanford for his participation in track and field.

 Professional career

 Cleveland Browns

 In May 2012, Bademosi signed with the Cleveland Browns as an undrafted free agent.

 Bademosi played sparingly on defense during his rookie season, but became a standout on special teams.
 He led the Browns (shared the lead in 2014) in special teams tackles each of his four seasons in Cleveland, and his 61 special teams tackles since 2012 rank second in the NFL during that span behind only Justin Bethel (64).
+He was named to the PFWA All-Rookie Team.
 During the 2015 season, he was the co-leader in the NFL in total special teams tackles with 17.